Citi urges Europe's CEOs to follow U.S. share buyback trend

 While share buybacks are often hailed by some investors as a form of capital return, reducing the company’s outstanding share count and usually inflating both share price and earnings per share, for others they look like a missed opportunity to re-invest in growth or wages; they also may fuel asset inflation.

-Now that the ECB is set to follow in the U.S. Federal Reserve’s footsteps with its own quantitative easing program, investors and analysts expect European companies to pick up the pace of buybacks and dividends: Anheuser-Busch (ABI.BR), the world’s largest brewer, hiked its dividend and announced a $1 billion share buyback on Thursday.
+Now that the ECB is set to follow in the U.S. Federal Reserve’s footsteps with its own quantitative easing programme, investors and analysts expect European companies to pick up the pace of buybacks and dividends: Anheuser-Busch, the world’s largest brewer, hiked its dividend and announced a $1 billion share buyback on Thursday.

 Defenders of buybacks say enriching shareholders can still benefit the economy if the money is reinvested elsewhere.
 They also point to mining and energy companies as having over-invested and delivered mixed results in recent years.

-But policymakers will be watching closely at a time when the specters of deflation and sluggish growth are keeping central banks on the defensive.
+But policymakers will be watching closely at a time when the spectres of deflation and sluggish growth are keeping central banks on the defensive.
 If companies remain reluctant to reinvest in the economy, U.S. buyback critics may also find a home in Europe.
+(Reporting by Lionel Laurent; Editing by Andrew Heavens)